awesomerank/awesomerank.github.io/lists/johnjago/awesome-ad-free.md

 ### Groups

 - [Ad Free Blog](http://adfreeblog.org/) - Icons for showing opposition to the use of corporate advertising on blogs.
-- [Anti-Advertising Agency](https://antiadvertisingagency.com/our-mission/) - Project that calls into question the purpose and effects of advertising in public space.
+- [Anti-Advertising Agency](https://antiadvertisingagency.com/our-mission/) - Calls into question the purpose and effects of advertising in public space.
+- [Brandalism](http://brandalism.ch/) - International street art collective that subverts advertising in urban space.
+- [Coalition to Ban Billboard Blight](http://banbillboardblight.org/) - Defending the urban landscape of Los Angeles from a proliferation of billboards, supergraphic signs, and other forms of outdoor advertising.
-- [No More Ads Manifesto](https://nomoreads.org/) - Manifesto promoting an Internet that is not a marketplace where users get targeted and profiled for marketing purposes.
+- [No More Ads](https://nomoreads.org/) - Manifesto promoting an ad-free internet.

 ### Make Money Without Ads

 - [Flattr](https://flattr.com/) - Browser add-on that distributes a monthly budget to websites you engage with the most.
-- [Gratipay](https://gratipay.com/) - Payment platform for open source projects that only charges processing fees, not its own fees.
 - [Liberapay](https://liberapay.com/) - Open source recurring donations platform.
 - [OpenCollective](https://opencollective.com/) - Enables groups to set up a collective, raise funds, and manage them transparently.
 - [Patreon](https://www.patreon.com/) - Recurring funding for artists and creators on either a monthly basis or per creation.